 Image

 Figure 2

-In terms of the analysis of documents by cultural sectors, Figure 3 represents the percentage distribution of the 10 cultural domains identified by the ESSnet-Culture report from EUROSTAT.
-The most represented cultural sector in the sample is performing arts (24%), followed by heritage (14%), visual arts (13%), audiovisual and multimedia, and architecture (8%) respectively, while documents covering a General Cultural dimension represents 11% of the total.
+In terms of the analysis of documents by cultural sectors, Figure 3 represents the percentage distribution of the 10 cultural domains identified by the ESSnet-Culture report from Eurostat.
+The most represented cultural sector in the sample is performing arts (24%), followed by heritage (14%), visual arts (13%), audiovisual and multimedia, and architecture (8%) respectively, while documents generally covering the cultural sector represents 11% of the total.
 In this graph, the hypothesis that there are cultural sectors that have been little studied by academics seems to be confirmed: cultural sectors such as advertising and archives represent only 2% and 3% of total collected documents (Figure 3).

+Image